-ONE HUNDRED TWENTY YEARS OF FAITHFULNESS
+ONE HUNDRED AND TWENTY-TWO YEARS OF FAITHFULNESS

 THE HISTORY OF THE EPISCOPAL CHURCH OF ST. JOHN THE BAPTIST